KostaS10/kostas10.github.io/_posts/2020-12-27-secure-your-azure-storage-accounts.markdown

 * Azure Active Directory

 Shared Key authorization utilizes Access keys that are generated when you create Storage account and the keys grant you access to everything inside it, similar to a root/administrator account.
-Microsoft strongly suggests that the keys should not be distributed to others, hard-coded or stored in plane-text.
+Microsoft strongly suggests that the keys should not be distributed to others, hard-coded or stored in plain text.

 Shared Access Signatures, also known as SAS, enables you to grant limited access to containers and blobs in your storage account.
 Using SAS you can specify which resources client has access to, permissions on those resources and for how long.